 In the meantime, set aside money to pay cash for your next out-of-town vacation.
 If you have a flexible travel schedule, you can save money by traveling during the school year and avoiding major holiday weekends.

 Look at these cheap places to travel, if you need some travel ideas.
-We’ve also got advice on how to score cheap airfare and save money on hotels by staying in a vacation rental.
+We’ve also got advice on how to find cheap airfare and save money on hotels by staying in a vacation rental.

 19. Plan an At-Home Game Night